hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/07-how-faridun-divided-the-world-among-his-sons.md

 # How Faridun divided the World among his Sons

 These secrets known, the Shah divided earth

 And made three realms : he joined Rum with the

 West,

 Turan with Chin, Arabia with Iran.

-He first took thought for Salm and gave him Rum v.
-78
+He first took thought for Salm and gave him Rum

 And all the West, commanding him to lead